abs-sayem/english_language_test/ielts/speaking/most_common_speaking_questions.md

 Did you learn music at school?<br>
 If you could learn a musical instrument, what would it be?<br>
 Do you think music is important?

+#### **Neighborus and Neighbourhood**
+Do you like your neighbours?<br>
+Are neighbours usually close to each other in your country?<br>
+What is your neighbourhood like?<br>
+Do you think your neighbourhood is a good place for children?<br>
+How could your neighbourhood be improved?<br>
+Do you think it is important to have a good relationship with your neighbours?
 ***
 **Can you tell me your full name, please?**<br>
 **>** Yes, My name is Md.
 Abu Bakar Siddiq Sayem.
 You can call me Sayem.